Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Abstract

 \section{Abstract}

-The data-driven methods of background estimations are widely used in order to obtain a more reliable description of backgrounds.
-In hadron collider experiments, data-driven techniques are used to estimate backgrounds due to multi-jet events, which are difficult to model correctly and are major sources of uncertainties.
-In this article, we propose an improvement on one of the most widely used data-driven methods used in the hadron collision environment, the ``ABCD'' method of extrapolation.
-We describe the mathematical background behind the data-driven methods and extend the idea to propose improvements to the methods.
-Through these methods, it is possible to significantly improve the prediction of backgrounds.
+{ Data-driven methods of background estimations are often used to obtain more reliable descriptions of backgrounds.
+In hadron collider experiments, data-driven techniques are used to estimate backgrounds due to multi-jet events, which are difficult to model accurately.
+In this article, we propose an improvement on one of the most widely used data-driven methods in the hadron collision environment, the ``ABCD'' method of extrapolation.
+We describe the mathematical background behind the data-driven methods and extend the idea to propose improved general methods. \PACS{ {02.60.−x}{Numerical approximation and analysis} \and {13.85.Hd}{ Inelastic scattering: many-particle final states} } \keywords{Hadron collision -- background estimation -- multi-jet events} }